eogee/eogee.com/README.en.md

 - PHP >= 7.3
 - MySQL >= 8.0
 - Apache >= 2.4
-- It is recommended to use the `phpstudy` integrated environment.
+- Composer >= 2.0

 ### Installation Instructions

-1. Download and extract the source code to the server directory.
+1. Install `composer`, execute `composer create-project eogee/eogee.com` to deploy the project in the PHP installation root directory or in the `www` directory of the Apache server.
-2. Configure the `config.php` file to modify the database connection information.
+2. Start the `mysql` database, configure the database parameters in `Config\database.php`, and run `composer oper migrate` to initialize the database.
-3. Import the `eogee.sql` file into the database.
+3. Run `composer oper-run` to start the server and access the website at `http://127.0.0.1` or `http://localhost`.
-4. Configure the `Apache` server to set the `EOGEE` directory as the site directory.
+4. The backend management system can be accessed at: `http://127.0.0.1/admin`.
-5. Open the browser and visit `http://127.0.0.1`.
+5. Username: `admin`
-6. Log in to the backend management system with the default username `admin` and password `123456`.
+6. Password: `123456`

 ### Contribution

-1. Fork this repository.
+1. Fork the repository.
-2. Create a new Feat_xxx branch.
+2. Create a new branch named `Feat_xxx`.
 3. Submit your code.
 4. Create a Pull Request.